Aims and scope of the 1-page abstracts track in ISBI

 If you are a basic biological, biomedical or clinical researcher; if your work requires access of advanced biological or medical imaging techniques; or if you are keen to network with experts in the image analysis domain… then perhaps you should consider submitting an abstract to ISBI.

 If you are an IEEE journal author whose paper was published in 2017 and would like to gain publicity for your work not presented previously to the ISBI community, then consider submitting an abstract based on your published journal paper.

 You will have the unique opportunity to meet physicists and engineering experts in image acquisition and image processing; to attend a variety of tutorials and special sessions reviewing hot topics in amenable and high-quality lectures.
 Why not make the most out of this conference by drafting an abstract to ISBI where you report on your recent work and expose the challenges of your application to the biomedical imaging community?
 Learn from other disciplines, listen to top notch plenaries share your imaging challenges, and establish new collaborations in a vibrant city.

 Instructions for Authors

-Please read the instructions carefully (above and below).
+Please read the instructions above and below carefully.
 In particular, authors should follow the steps below:

 - Prepare a 1-page abstract of your work.
 Use the first page from these templates.

-- Abstracts are submitted online.
-Follow the link, find ISBI2017 in the table.
-Select ‘Submit a contribution to ISBI 2017’, Submit a 1-page abstract.
+- Submit your abstract online.
+Follow the link, find ISBI2018 in the table.
+Select ‘Submit a contribution to ISBI 2018’, Submit a 1-page abstract.

 - Abstracts will be reviewed for suitability by selected members of the Program Committee and will include a subset of the Scientific Review Committee to ensure that proper expertise is provided.